lapislang/reference/items/functions.md

 They are defined with the `const` keyword preceding the classical function syntax.

 They are the only methods of a class that can be called when its class instance is qualified as `const`.
+They can only call const methods on member objects.

 For instance: